Their world/our world

 My casual Internet searches eventually led me to the “verified” Instagram account of a young billionaire real estate developer, Mohammed R. Makhlouf, the 22-year old son of Bashar al-Assad’s first cousin and regime loyalist Rami Makhlouf, who is known as “the business arm of the regime.”
 Mohammed is reportedly worth over $2 billion and shares Akram Jr.’s penchant for expensive cars.
 In late August, the Murdoch-owned British tabloid The Sun ran an exposé featuring photos from Mohammed’s Instagram account, which chiefly show him oiled and shirtless, posing alongside luxury automobiles, or looking vaguely “entrepreneurial” in settings including chairs and desks.
 The article invited ridicule of the Makhloufs for the son’s excesses, but avoided altogether the far more consequential matters of the family’s major role in the regime’s abuses and crimes against Syrians.
 As an American, this conservative tabloid’s apparent confidence in the utility of wealth-shaming strikes me as almost comical, in its reliance on caricature as well as the petit-bourgeois prejudice that abuses of power and wealth are somehow alien to the true and virtuous homeland.
 This is simply untrue.

 Mohammed’s Instagram account links to his personal website, which displays a quote identified as coming from The Chicago Tribune, one of that city’s two main papers.
 I found the piece in question on the Tribune’s website—not published by a reporter, but rather posted by a “community contributor” on 30 May somewhere in the bland Chicago suburb of Naperville.
-The piece was titled “A Car Collector’s Paradise: Inside Mohammed Makhlouf’s Life.”2 The quote, apparently intended as flattering, presents the fact of his enormous wealth as merely the fortunate accident of birth:
+The piece was titled “A Car Collector’s Paradise: Inside Mohammed Makhlouf’s Life.”

 Our personalities are an intrinsic amalgamation of who we are.
 What we choose to do for recreation may also differ.
 Some people like collecting coins and stamps while others may choose to dabble in more lavish endeavors such as collecting luxury cars and vehicles.
 The allure has captivated Mohammad Makhlouf, who has blatantly admitted that cars are quite literally his kryptonite.